Book Online | Call (+44) 1637 879571

 FACILITIES

 Well, where to start with the food.
 The hospitality provided by our South-Sumatran hosts cannot be spoken about highly enough, and this carries into the kitchen too.
-These guys put a real emphasis on enjoying your food as much as your frothin’.
+These guys put a real emphasis on you enjoying your food.
 This isn’t just somewhere to refuel your body; the meals served in this perfectly-located ocean view restaurant are delicious, fresh and made with love.
+All dietary requirements are professionally dealt with and ALL of our guests have raved about the food package.

-The evenings bring a buffet-style dinner served in an ocean view restaurant under the backdrop of a purple sky.
-Enjoy plenty of fresh food and an array of options to pick from as well as cold local beers and cocktails.
+Enjoy plenty of fresh food and an array of options to pick from as well as cold local beers.
 The chefs here are always happy to accommodate any dietary requirements so just let them know in advance.

 Oh… and before we forget to mention – all of the food during your bodyboard holiday is included.
 3 square meals a day, breakfast, lunch and dinner; at no extra cost.
 Seriously, what more could you ask for?